 Angela Ortiz | program support | Angela@thegrowhaus.org

 This Colombian native became passionate and started educating herself about the concepts of Food Systems and Food Justice shortly after migrating north in 2001.
-Simultaneously, Angela has formed herself as an trilingual interpreter (Spanish/English/American Sign Language) and in her short experience in this field she has gained a unique understanding around the community’s cultural and linguistic needs and has been able to facilitate and promote communication for the diverse Denver population.
+Simultaneously, Angela has formed herself as skilled language service provider (Spanish/English/American Sign Language) and in her short experience in this field she has gained a unique understanding around the community’s cultural and linguistic needs and has been able to facilitate and promote communication for the diverse Denver population.
 Also, with her experience as an Urban Agriculture Educator and after receiving her Permaculture Certificate she has strengthened her commitment to serve the community.
 As a multicultural and multilingual individual she hopes to continue to contribute in the development of a resilient and sustainable community by building bridges between people, natural resources and the earth.
-Angela is also passionate about motherhood, music and dance.
+Angela is also passionate about motherhood, music and dance

 Miranda Madrid | PROGRAM Assistant | miranda@THEGROWHAUS.ORG